Abandoned Footwear & arc

 Graintable is the moniker of Portland, Oregon based producer James Cooke.
 To date, his omnivorous output has encompassed everything from new age-y house to instrumental hip-hop and UK techno.
 With the acquisition of a Roland Juno-106 in 2013, he found his creative process becoming more open-ended, and his compositions more experimental.
 Late night sound design sessions soon developed into ambient compositions of their own, saturated with the landscape and weather of the Pacific Northwest.
 The rain-sodden, star-gazing sounds conjure up lonely radar blips in the midst of a whirling storm.
 Spiraling arpeggios channel into noisy crescendos while subtle melodies come to the fore like woozy slo-mo synth pop wrapped up in a wool blanket.

 Halal & Relaxer

-HALAL & RELAXER is the collaborative live set between Aurora Halal & Relaxer, the new project of Daniel Martin-MccCormick.
-Both are known for powerful and darkly tripping live hardware shows, and as a duo it combines Halal's mood - playful, psychedelic, acidic and intense - with Relaxer's pulsating, bass-line driven grooves and paranoid vocals.
+Halal & Relaxer is the collaborative live set between Aurora Halal & Relaxer, the new project of Daniel Martin-McCormick.
+Both are known for powerful and darkly trippy live hardware shows, and as a duo combine Halal's mood—playful, psychedelic, acidic and intense—with Relaxer's pulsating, bass-line driven grooves and paranoid vocals.
 Previously, as Ital & Halal they released two EPs of colorful techno and performed their live debut at The Bunker NY Unsound Edition.
 They have since re-formed with this new concept which they introduced at Nachtdigital this summer.
 Together they also run the Sustain-Release festival in New York, which Aurora founded in 2014.